 7 Now, concerning the things you wrote me about.

 8 Now to the unmarried and the widows I say: It is good for them to remain as I am.
-9 But if they can’t exercise self-control, they should marry; for it is better to marry than to burn with sexual desire.
+9 But if they cannot exercise self-control, they should marry; for it is better to marry than to burn with sexual desire.
 10 But to the married I give this command (not I, but the Lord): The wife must not leave her husband.
 11 But if she does leave, she must remain unmarried, or else be reconciled to her husband.
 And the husband must not divorce5 his wife.

 12 Now to the rest I say (I, and not the Lord): If any brother has an unbelieving wife, and she is content to live with him, he should not divorce her.
 13 And if any woman has an unbelieving husband, and he is content to live with her, she should not divorce him.
 14 For the unbelieving husband is sanctified by the wife, and the unbelieving wife is sanctified by the husband; otherwise your children would be unclean, but as it is they are holy.
 15 But if the unbeliever departs, let him depart.
 In such cases a brother or a sister is not under bondage, but God has called us6 to peace.
 16 For how do you know, O wife, whether you will save your husband?
 Or how do you know, O husband, whether you will save your wife?